ambros02/SCassignment_1/README.md

     The files have already been entered in the setup() function, so we only applied the read_file function and set it <br>
     equal to the content.
 The next test checks if you want to read an empty file and the last one compares a non-existent <br>
     file to None. <br></p>
-    <p>We have two tests for the create_file function.
+    <p>We have three tests for the create_file function.
 The first one tests if we can create a new empty file and asserts it <br>
     to True.
 The second one checks if we can create an already existing file.
 It also checks if we would overwrite the already <br>
-    existing file with the new content. <br></p>
+    existing file with the new content.
+The third checks if the function returns False if there is an invalid filename<br></p>
-    <p>We have four different tests for the write_file() function.
+    <p>We have five different tests for the write_file() function.
 The first test checks if new content can be written at all. <br>
     We use the write_file function to write new content in an already existing file.
 The next test checks if we can write an <br>
     empty string.
 We have to use the write_file() function first to write an emtpy string and then assert the file equal to an <br>
     empty string.
 We also test if we can write to a non-existing file.
 Since the file doesn't exist, it is not mentioned in the <br> setup function.
-The last test checks if we can write with some special characters.<br></p>
+The fourth test checks if we can write with some special characters.
+The last test checks that the function <br>
+    returns False in the case of an invalid file name</p>
     <p>The delete_file tests are structured the same as the others.
 Here, however, we have built in two assert arguments, one to <br>
     see if the file has been deleted and another just to extra check that there is nothing in the file with the read_me function. <br>
     The first test deletes an existing file.
 The file is already mentioned in the setup function as well.
 The next test <br>